 If you’re planning an afternoon outside, these easy 5-ingredient picnic recipes are the perfect things to pack.

-This is sure to be a picnic season unlike any other.
-As quarantine restrictions continue to be relaxed, there’s no doubt that there will be a strong urge to reconnect with the outdoors, particularly when it comes to dining (while engaging in safe social distancing, of course).
+This has surely been a picnic season unlike any other.
+As quarantine restrictions have been relaxed (and sometimes tightened again), there’s been a strong urge to reconnect with the outdoors, particularly when it comes to dining—while engaging in safe social distancing, of course.

-Though crowding your blanket with people is ill-advised, packing your cooler to capacity is strongly encouraged.
+Though crowding your blanket with people is still ill-advised right now, packing your cooler to capacity is strongly encouraged.
 A sumptuous spread is the key to a perfect picnic, but preparing a multi-course meal can become overwhelming.

 That’s why we’re highlighting some picnic favorites that are prepared with only five (or fewer) ingredients so you can spend less time in the kitchen and more time eating al fresco.
 These portable potables and eats will make your next exterior excursion not only delicious, but easy breezy.